 Don't miss the chance to discover the village of Pontenano, known in the past as home to one of the strongest castles in Pratomagno.
 It's said that during the Punic wars, Hannibal stopped in Pontenano to study the movement of Roman troops while on his way to Arezzo.

-Alhough the structure was destroyed centuries ago, today you'll find what remains of the Santa Trinità in Alpe Abbey, located close to town and accessed on foot through striking chestnut and beech forests.
-Founded between 950 and 961 by two German hermits, Peter and Eriprando, the abbey is no more than a suggestive series of ruins, which besides the temple’s remains also feature those of the convent.
+Near to Pontenano, by crossing forests and following the course of the capraia canal, you can admire the remains of the Badia di Santa Trinità in Alpe, the first Benedictine monastery in Casentino.
+Founded between 950 and 961 by two German hermits, Pietro and Eriprando, today the Abbey is nothing more than a fascinating set of ruins that includes the remains of the temple, as well as those of the convent.
 The church consisted of a single hall with a covered transept with a (now collapsed) barrel-vaulted ceiling.
 It also featured a large apse whose single mullioned window remains open, almost as a warning.

 Other small hamlets to visit are Capraia and Ponte di Sasso and Faltona, oases of tranquility and peace that offer numerous possibilities for excursions to discover the Casentino, especially in the summer.

 A good time to visit Talla is during the food and wine event of the Festival of cacio and baccelli, held every year during the first days of May.
 On November 1st, there's the Chestnut and New Wine Festival, while on December 8th in Falterona, the Sweet Polenta and Baldino Festival is held.

 It's a great idea to taste all the specialties based on chestnuts such as ballotte or baloci (boiled chestnuts with a pinch of salt), tigliate (peeled and boiled chestnuts with the possible addition of wild fennel) and sweet polenta.
 Daries in the area produce excellent pecorino and ricotta cheese used in many local dishes.